 The retreat begins with an opening gathering on Sunday, October 3, 2021, from 1:00 - 2:30pm and concludes with a closing gathering on Sunday, November 14, 2021, from 1:00 - 2:30pm.
 Over the course of 6 weeks, students will receive prayer and reflection materials, gather for small-group prayer and reflection, and meet biweekly with an assigned spiritual companion on campus.

-All undergraduate students and graduates students are welcome to participate in the Companions Retreat.
+All undergraduate and graduate students are welcome to participate in the Companions Retreat.
 The retreat is rooted in the Catholic, Ignatian tradition, and is open to students of all faith backgrounds.

 The cost of the retreat is $30, including food and retreat materials.
 Campus Ministry wants to ensure that cost does not prohibit any student from attending the Companions Retreat.
 Please indicate if a financial need exists within the application and a campus minister will be in touch.